 Widely recognized for his expertise in monitoring the implementation of complex remedial decrees and court orders, Mr. González has repeatedly demonstrated the ability to secure the parties’ full compliance with judicial directives in a timely manner.
-His work as a court monitor is distinguished by his skillfulness in engaging with lawyers and stakeholders whether they be private litigants, governmental officials, public agency heads, or corporate leaders.
-He aims to create environments that encourage cooperation and shared purpose, and by doing so facilitate the oversight and implementation of court orders.
+His work as a court monitor is distinguished by his skillfulness in engaging with lawyers and stakeholders, whether they be private litigants, governmental officials, public agency heads, or corporate leaders.
+He aims to create an environment that encourages cooperation and shared purpose, and, by doing so, facilitate the oversight and implementation of court orders.
 His success in this regard led United States District Judge Thomas A. Wiseman, Jr., to remark that Mr. González is a “miracle worker.”

 Mr. González brings to his monitoring work a commitment to success, the creativity to resolve problem, and the integrity to be viewed by the parties as a fair broker.